atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 ## Summary

-There are many issues with today's Eviction API and PodDisruptionBudgets that are of great concern to cluster admins and application owners.
-These issue range from insufficient data safety or application availability to node draining issues.
+There are many issues with today's Eviction API and PodDisruptionBudgets that are of great concern to cluster administrators and application owners.
+These issues range from insufficient data safety, application availability, autoscaling to node draining issues.

-This KEP proposes to add a new declarative Evacuation API to manage the evacuation of pods.
-Its mission is to allow for a cooperative evacuation (removal) of a pod, usually in order to run the pod on another node.
-If the owner of the pod does not cooperate, the evacuation will try to resort to a pod eviction (API initiated Eviction).
+This KEP proposes to add a new declarative EvictionRequest API to manage the eviction of pods.
+Its mission is to allow for a cooperative termination of a pod, usually in order to run the pod on another node.
+If the owner of the pod does not cooperate, the eviction request will try to resort to a pod eviction (API-initiated Eviction).

-This new API can be used to implement additional capabilities around node draining, pod descheduling, or as a general interface between applications and/or controllers.
+This new API can be used to implement additional capabilities around node draining, pod descheduling, autoscaling, or as a general interface between applications and/or controllers.
 It would provide additional safety and observability guarantees and prevent bad practices as opposed to just using the current Eviction API endpoint and PodDisruptionBudgets.

 ## Motivation

-Many of today's solutions rely on eviction (API-initiated Eviction) as the goto-safe way to remove a pod from a node (kubectl drain, descheduler, cluster autoscaler, partially scheduler preemption).
+Many of today's solutions rely on API-initiated eviction as the goto-safe way to remove a pod from a node (kubectl drain, descheduler, cluster autoscaler, partially scheduler preemption).
 Unfortunately, this is done in an application agnostic way and can cause many problems.